borkdominik/ModelingCommunities/CurrentTopics_Industry.md

-The following table lists all mentioned currently most exciting topics from rindustrial participants in our survey.
+The following table lists all mentioned current most exciting topics from industrial participants in our survey.

 | Topic | Mentions (Total)
 |-------|:--------:|